 All water contains some contaminants, many are naturally occurring in the environment and some are man made.
 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
 The table above shows that out of over a hundred contaminants tested for each year, only three were detected in the water you drink.
-Of the four regulated contaminates that were detected in our water, Copper was detected at 6.5%, Chromium at 2.5%, Nitrate at 4.8%, TTHMs at 1.6% and HAA5 at 3.3% of the Federal Safe Drinking Water Maximum Contaminate Level (MCL).
+Of the four regulated contaminates that were detected in our water, Copper was detected at 6.1%, Chromium at 2.63%, Lead at 25% and TTHMs at 1.8% of the Federal Safe Drinking Water Maximum Contaminate Level (MCL).
 The EPA allows us to monitor for some contaminates less than once per year because the concentrations of these contaminants do not vary significantly from year to year, or our system is not considered vulnerable.
+Although currently unregulated, tests for PFAS, Perfluorinated and Polyfluorinated Alkyl Substances was tested on 3/25/25 and all PFAS compounds were not detected in our water!

 Our water continues to be among the best water on Oahu and in the Nation to drink with very few contaminates at very low levels.